singhrakeshgkp/spring/springboot-graphql/mutation.md

 ```

-* Mutation query with input as variable in request.
+* Mutation query with input as variable in request.<br/>
 Request.

 ```json